Header

 If you have parameters that you want to expose to users in process flows and then pass provided values into the endpoint request header, add them to the lower panel.

 Optional parameters are available for your users to update with their own required values, in process flows.
-These work in exactly the same way as noted for optional URL parameters, except any values provided by users (via the connection shape in process flows) are passed into the request headers, rather than being added as URL queries.
+These work the same way as noted for optional URL parameters, except any values provided by users (via the connection shape in process flows) are passed into the request headers, rather than being added as URL queries.

 Webhooks